The Lennon Sisters: Career on The Lawrence Welk Show

 Their first hit, "Tonight, You Belong to Me", reached No. 15 on the charts in 1956.
 In 1961, their single "Sad Movies (Make Me Cry)" (Dot 16255) reached the top of the charts in Japan, although making it only to No. 56 on Billboard in the United States.
 It was the lone No. 1 single of their career, turning out to be their all-time highest-charting record.
 Although much of the group's fame was based on their television appearances, they also recorded frequently for Dot Records in the 1950s and 1960s, producing a dozen albums, featuring their interpretations of well-known standards such as "Among My Souvenirs", "Moon River", and "Twilight Time".
 Some of their best-known recordings included "Scarlet Ribbons", "Greensleeves", and Schubert's "Ave Maria".
 A themed LP titled Dominique featured the Lennon Sisters with their musically talented siblings and cousins performing a variety of 1960s folk songs, including "Where Have All the Flowers Gone" and "If I Had My Way (The Sermon of Samson)", as well as the title track.
 They recorded briefly for Mercury Records after leaving Dot, focusing on more contemporary pop/light-rock fare, such as "Can't Take My Eyes Off of You" and "Never My Love".
-Their three most popular albums were Lawrence Welk Presents The Lennon Sisters: Best-Loved Catholic Hymns (Dot); Christmas with The Lennon Sisters (Dot); and Noel, their Christmas album for Mercury Records.
+Their four most popular albums were Lawrence Welk Presents The Lennon Sisters: Best-Loved Catholic Hymns (Dot); Christmas with The Lennon Sisters (Dot); Somethin' Stupid (Dot);and Noel, their Christmas album for Mercury Records.
 Their full-bodied, homestyle choral blend was perfect for such yuletide favorites as "Adeste Fideles", "Christmas Island", "Faith of Our Fathers", "The Star Carol", and "Home for the Holidays".

 Several souvenir items, such as coloring books, paper dolls, and story books featuring the Lennon sisters, were produced.

-Having growing families, the sisters were only receiving Union scale wages for their jobs on the show.
+Having growing families, the sisters were only receiving union scale wages for their jobs on the show.
 The Lennons and Lawrence Welk would agree that the sisters would appear on the show only once a month starting in 1967 so the sisters could pursue other opportunities and earn a bit more income for their families.
 However, over time this agreement would not work for Lawrence and in February 1968 the sisters were let go from the show.
 Singing the song “Sweet and Low” the Lennons and Welk would go their separate ways.